H.4102 Alert and Information Deval Patrick's "One gun a month bill"

 Currently under Massachusetts law, Section 128A of Chapter 140, allows a lawfully licensed citizen to privately transfer up to four guns in a calendar year to another lawfully licensed citizen provided:

-…that such resident reports within seven days, in writing to the executive director of the criminal history systems board on forms furnished by said executive director, the names and addresses of the seller and the purchaser of any such large capacity feeding device, firearm, rifle or shotgun, together with a complete description of the firearm, rifle or shotgun, including its designation as a large capacity weapon, if applicable, the caliber, make and serial number and the purchaser’s license to carry firearms number, permit to purchase number and identifying number of such documentation as is used to establish exempt person status in the case of a firearm or the purchaser’s license to carry number or firearm identification card number or said document identity number, in the case of a rifle or shotgun.
+…that such resident reports within seven days, in writing to the executive director of the Criminal Justice Information Services on forms furnished by said executive director, the names and addresses of the seller and the purchaser of any such large capacity feeding device, firearm, rifle or shotgun, together with a complete description of the firearm, rifle or shotgun, including its designation as a large capacity weapon, if applicable, the caliber, make and serial number and the purchaser’s license to carry firearms number, permit to purchase number and identifying number of such documentation as is used to establish exempt person status in the case of a firearm or the purchaser’s license to carry number or firearm identification card number or said document identity number, in the case of a rifle or shotgun.

 This is currently accomplished on what is known as an FA-10 form.

 The language in Section 7 would virtually do away with such transfers and force lawfully licensed citizens to conduct all transfers through a licensed firearm retailer.
 It would also set a fee ceiling of $25 for such transfers.
-However, the language specifically states that the fee is in regards to: “…each sale or transfer electronically submitted on behalf of the seller to the criminal history systems board.”
+However, the language specifically states that the fee is in regards to: “…each sale or transfer electronically submitted on behalf of the seller to the Criminal Justice Information Services.”
 This language brings up a whole host of questions.

 Does this fee include the federal paperwork, entering into the bound book and NICs checks or can the dealer charge extra for them?
 Does the language mean that the dealer does not have to conduct the federally required actions?
 Does this mean that because this a “private sale” conducted through a licensed dealer that so-called noncompliant handguns can be transferred through this process or will this ban all future transfers of such guns?
 Is there any corporate liability for the products on behalf of the dealer?
 Will the electronic transfers be done with the dealer information on the FA-10 or the seller?